 One of the benefits of being a nurse is the ability to grow and advance.
 Nurses may move into managerial positions as they advance in their career, or transition into more challenging, specialized roles.
 For example, a nurse who has worked in a labor and delivery room for some time may choose to go back to school, earn their MSN, become a Certified Nurse Midwife, and deliver babies him or herself!

-There are many programs at Goodwin College to help aspiring and current nurses advance their careers.
+There are many programs at Goodwin University to help aspiring and current nurses advance their careers.
 Our RN-to-BSN Program, for example, is designed for licensed RNs looking to continue their education.
 Through this program, nurses can complete their Bachelor’s degree part-time in just 16-months, and take classes fully online!
 Similarly, Goodwin’s Master’s in Nursing, or MSN degree, is designed for BSN-level nurses looking to move into population health or qualify for a more administrative role.
 The MSN program can also be completed fully online, in as little as 20 months part-time.

 Few careers are as flexible as those in the nursing field.
 Many nurses aren’t nine-to-fivers.
 Healthcare is needed around the clock!
 The beauty is, nurses can choose to work when and where they want.
 Would you like to work part-time, full-time, or freelance?
 Would you like to work four days on, three days off?
 How about nights and weekends for family obligations, or a second job?
 All options are possible in the field of nursing.
-The nursing programs at Goodwin College are just as flexible.
+The nursing programs at Goodwin University are just as flexible.
 Students have the option to take day or evening classes.
 Depending on the degree path, nursing courses are offered on-campus, online, or in a hybrid or accelerated format.